RyanClementsHax/storybook-addon-next/README.md

 #### This addon breaks when the .mjs extension for the next config is used

 Right now using `next.config.mjs` isn't supported by this addon.
 See [next.config.js](#nextconfigjs) for more details.
 Right now, it is required for you to use the `.js` extension instead.
 Feel free to help out on [this discussion](https://github.com/RyanClementsHax/storybook-addon-next/discussions/28) to get this supported.

+#### Module not found: Error: Can't resolve [package name]

+You might get this if you're using Yarn v2 or v3.
+See [Notes for Yarn v2 and v3 users](#notes-for-yarn-v2-and-v3-users) for more details.

 ## Similar Projects